Master's Program Admission Requirements

 - $60 application fee.
 Application fee is not due at the start of application, but must be paid before final submission.

-- SIS no longer requires the GRE for admissions.
+- GRE is Not Required for admissions.

 Please take a moment to review the Application Procedure section below before submitting your application.